kenjennings/Atari-1nvader/README.md

 **Development Progress**

-BETA TEST BASELINE
+BETA TEST BASELINE - - NO AUDIO YET.

-NO AUDIO YET.
+The game appears to run properly and stably through multiple iterations of its Title-Game-Game Over cycle.

-The game appears to run properlt and stably through multiple iterations of its Title-Game-Game Over cycle.
+Tested in Atari800 and Altirra emulators.
+Development/Test configuration is NTSC, Atari 800, 48K.
+So, nothing special should be required and it should run on anything.

 | **Title** |
 | ------- |